bxt/Nazareth-Knot/README.md

 # Even More Knots

-Since I already build the tools, I created even more knot.
+Since I already build the tools, I created even more knots.
 Also I started calulating the `stroke-dasharray`s instead of just guessing them.
 I used some complex trigonometric calculations but in the end it allowed me to algorithmically create whole knots including overlaps instead of just the paths.